-This section highlights three innovative reform strategies for advancing integration of LTSS with physical and behavioral health services through managed care.
-States interested in advancing integration can use elements from these strategies that have been successfully deployed in other states.
+This section highlights four innovative reform strategies for advancing integration of LTSS with physical and behavioral health services through managed care or provider-based initiatives.
 For each strategy, we provide the impetus, a description, potential implementation mechanisms, results to date, and key lessons.
-The following table (pages 42-43) gives an overview of this information, and the remainder of the section goes into more detail.
+The following table (pages 47-48) gives an overview of this information, and the remainder of the section goes into more detail.
 The section also provides case studies to illustrate how states have implemented each strategy.
 Notably, it is important for states to understand their current LTSS landscape prior to selecting an integration strategy or strategies.
 Having an understanding of the state's strengths, gaps and barriers, among other areas, is critical to carrying out managed care-led integration strategies.
-As in Section II, this is not an exhaustive set of strategies or implementation mechanisms, but are ones identified by innovator states as significantly advancing their integration goals.
+As in Section II, this is not an exhaustive set of strategies or implementation mechanisms, but are those identified by innovator states as significantly advancing their integration goals.